Hi Friends! Putting together the nursery for baby boy #2 has been a ton of fun for me.

 This is the best baby book ever created and I would definitely recommend it for any expecting moms or to give as a shower gift!
 It is so beautiful and covers everything from pregnancy and preparing for baby, showers and celebrations, predictions for baby, spots for footprints and handprints from birth, and milestones as your child grows.
 You can also purchase inserts for adoption, twins, etc!
 It is truly the most thoughtful and gorgeous baby book I’ve ever come across-we have the same one for Leo and for baby!

 My #1 mom must-have has been the Dockatot!
-You can read more about it here from when Leo was born, how to use it traveling here, and now they have a new Mediterraneo collection with the most gorgous nautical prints!
+You can read more about it here from when Leo was born, how to use it traveling here, and now they have a new Mediterraneo collection with the most gorgeous nautical prints!
 We’re very excited to bring this to Greece with us this summer.

-This room is on the smaller size and was a little challenging to plan out furniture placement based on where the windows and closet are.
+This nautical nursery is on the smaller size and was a little challenging to plan out furniture placement based on where the windows and closet are.
 Because of this, we opted for a smaller dresser than in our other bedrooms.
 We have the larger Ikea Hemnes dresser in both our room and Leo’s room, but chose the smaller one for the nursery because of where it would fit.
 It is a great height and easily holds the changing pad, eliminating the need for a designated changing table.
 For each of the three Hemnes dressers we have, I have changed out the pulls to make it look like a much more expensive piece.
 These are from Hobby Lobby.

 The closet is quite narrow, although it does go back far since it is behind the stairs to our attic.
 Storage space is always a huge concern with older homes, especially with young kids that have a lot of gear and a lot of toys.
 We’re able to store the pack and play, bouncer, diapers, travel equipment, and more in here and I bought this shelf from Home Goods and added baskets to easily store and access baby items.